Nature conservation: Practice

 Protected areas in developing countries, where probably as many as 70–80 percent of the species of the world live, still enjoy very little effective management and protection.
 Some countries, such as Mexico, have non-profit civil organizations and landowners dedicated to protecting vast private property, such is the case of Hacienda Chichen's Maya Jungle Reserve and Bird Refuge in Chichen Itza, Yucatán.
 The Adopt A Ranger Foundation has calculated that worldwide about 140,000 rangers are needed for the protected areas in developing and transition countries.
 There are no data on how many rangers are employed at the moment, but probably less than half the protected areas in developing and transition countries have any rangers at all and those that have them are at least 50% short.
 This means that there would be a worldwide ranger deficit of 105,000 rangers in the developing and transition countries.

 The terms conservation and preservation are frequently conflated outside the academic, scientific, and professional kinds of literature.
-The United States' National Park Service offers the following explanation of the important ways in which these two terms represent very different conceptions of environmental protection ethics:
+The United States' National Park Service offers the following explanation for the important ways in which these two terms represent very different conceptions of environmental protection ethics:

 Conservation and preservation are closely linked and may indeed seem to mean the same thing.
 Both terms involve a degree of protection, but how that protection is carried out is the key difference.
 Conservation is generally associated with the protection of natural resources, while preservation is associated with the protection of buildings, objects, and landscapes.
 Put simply, conservation seeks the proper use of nature, while preservation seeks protection of nature from use.